micsoder/ot-harjoitustyo/Documentation/instruction_manual.md

 ![UI](pictures/login_frame.PNG)

 ### Sign up
 Create an account by selecting a username and password, press "create account" and then return to the login page for logging in.
+By selecting admin, the user will have admin rights which means that the user can modify text and add new zones.
+If the user is without admin rights, then the user cannot modify any text and cannot add new zones, only view the content.

 ![UI](pictures/signup_frame.PNG)

 ### Main view
 This is the main view that the user is greeted with.
-The dashboard information can be modified and changed and by pressing save, the information is saved into a database.
+The dashboard information can be modified and changed and by pressing save, the information is saved into the database.

 ![UI](pictures/main_view.PNG)